 Survey says: Skepticism of social-media services

+Facebook is reportedly in talks with news publishers to offer “millions of dollars” for the rights to publish their material on its site.
 In this Aug.
 21, 2018 file photo, a Facebook start page is shown on a smartphone in Surfside, Fla.
 (AP Photo/Wilfredo Lee, File)

 Published Tuesday, June 11, 2019 5:59AM EDT